 Second, use chunks of time and be conscious when interrupting other people.
 Block chunks of time in your calendar for your own projects.
 I don’t mean like 20 minutes, I mean like hours.
 I have every morning blocked off from 9-12.
 It’s not easy to get into a state of flow but once you’re there, you’re focused on one thing.
 It could be thinking about a problem in a three dimensional way or refining a report that you’re writing for work.
 If you interrupt this time it’s expensive to get back to where you were, often taking 25 minutes or more to recover.
 Keep that in mind when you interrupt others.

 Third, make effective behaviors easy.
-If there is chocolate in my office you can be sure I’ll eat it.
+If there is chocolate in our office you can be sure I’ll eat it.
 That’s why I lock the good stuff in a safe.
 Literally.
 This makes it harder to get to and I eat less of it.
 OK, you probably want a better example than chocolate.
 Here’s one I used to use at work.
 On the first page of my notebook at the intelligence agency, I listed some general thinking tools that I could fall back on for tough decisions.
 This prompted me to think through problems in a structured way and saved me from more than one mess.

 Your Environment Matters More Than You Think